-The FIRESCOPE organization currently operates using five primary levels of committee, each one reporting up to the next level in the hierarchy.
+The FIRESCOPE organization currently operates using five primary levels of committees, each one reporting up to the next level.
 Each group has representation from a broad spectrum of fire and emergency management agencies providing input ranging from federal to volunteer perspectives.
-FIRESCOPE relies on the "consensus" decision- making process that creates buy-in among diverse local, state, and federal agencies toward a common goal.
+FIRESCOPE relies on the "consensus" decision-making process that creates buy-in among diverse local, state, and federal agencies toward a common goal.
 Active participation from all members is expected during discussions and product development.